 Your College Financing Plan can be found in your Self-Service Portal under the Financial Aid menu.
 Please note, statistics reported in the College Financing Plan are representative of our traditional undergraduate student body.

 The University of Redlands disburses federal, state, and institutional funds by crediting the funds to the student account.
-Financial aid is disbursed in the first week of the semester for all eligible student populations, on Monday for College of Arts and Sciences and Graduate School of Theology students, and on Thursday for School of Business and School of Education students.
+Financial aid is initially disbursed in the first week of the semester for all eligible student populations.
 Financial aid is then disbursed weekly throughout the semester or award year as students become eligible.

 Email and the Self-Service portal are the primary way the University communicates important information to students.
 This includes managing your financial aid, reviewing billing activity on your student account, and accessing student financial information such as your 1098-T statement.
 Some of these electronic transactions and agreements may involve financial obligations.
 You must provide your electronic consent to allow the University to communicate with you electronically.